maschinendeck/Maschinenstatus/README.md

 * cycler -> cycle between nodes:
     * mpd -> display the current song from the mpd
     * raumqtt -> display information from MQTT (e.g. raumstatus, clients)
+    * matenode -> display prices of beverages and maybe some beverage related stats.

 ### Planned nodes:
 * twitterwall -> display tweets by [@Maschinendeck\_](https://twitter.com/Maschinendeck_) and others.
-* mate -> display prices of beverages and maybe some beverage related stats.